O-Morgan/gitops-minicamp-2024/README.md

 # Configuring the OIDC (OpenID Connect)

 An OIDC (OpenID Connect) provider allows AWS to establish a trust relationship with GitHub for roles to assume permissions via OIDC.
 You can have only one OIDC provider per AWS account for a specific URL (e.g., https://token.actions.githubusercontent.com), but you can associate multiple roles with that provider.
-If you do not delete an existing OIDC provider, deploying a new stack with the same provider can result in a conflict error.You can only have one OIDC providers within your account, so if you try to launch multiple it will throw you an error.
-However, you can use multiple roles and just not multiple OIDC Providers.
+If you do not delete an existing OIDC provider, deploying a new stack with the same provider can result in a conflict error.